What Is The Definition Of Pesto?

 Merriam Webster

 There is an alternative way to define pesto, though.
-The word (pronounced peh·stow) comes from the past participle of the Genoese verb pestâ (Italian: pestare), meaning “to pound” or "to crush."
-This is a reference to the pestle and mortar that cooks used to make the sauce long before food processors were invented.
+The word (pronounced peh·stow) comes from the past participle of the Genoese verb pestâ (Italian: pestare), meaning "to pound" or "to crush."
+That is a reference to the pestle and mortar that cooks used to make the sauce long before the invention of food processors.

-We rather like the fact that the word "pesto" is based on a verb rather than a noun.
-To us, that means we can define pesto not just by its ingredients but also by the process required to make it.
+We like that the word "pesto" is based on a verb rather than a noun because that means we can define pesto not just by its ingredients but also by the process required to make it.
 While it infuriates some traditionalists, we think this gives chefs as much poetic licence as they like to call their sauce a "pesto," even if their recipe contains different ingredients from traditional basil pesto.